cylob/awsdk-v134/README.md

 This repository is maintained by the community as a historical archive and modding reference.
 It is not affiliated with or endorsed by ActiveWorlds Inc.

+> “Virtual worlds may change, but their code deserves to be remembered.”

 If you have additional SDK versions, bot source code, or documentation to contribute, consider submitting a pull request or opening an issue with your version a subdirectory named after the specific version.